ChicagoRobotics/CRC_Simula/README.md

 # CRC_Simula
 Visual Studio Arduino Project for Simula®

 This repository contains the Arduino source code for Simula® structured as a Visual Studio project.
+If you are not setup/familiar with using Visual Studio for Arduino projects, we recommend that you work with the CRC_Simula_Library from within the [Arduino IDE](https://www.arduino.cc/en/Main/Software).

 ## Project Setup